Esomeprazole: 7 things you should know

 - Esomeprazole belongs to the class of medicines known as proton pump inhibitors (PPIs).

-- Effective at healing erosive esophagitis (a severe inflammation of the lining of the esophagus- the tube that carries food from the mouth to the stomach), and relieving symptoms of gastro-esophageal reflux disease (also known as heartburn).
+- Effective at healing erosive esophagitis (a severe inflammation of the lining of the esophagus- the tube that carries food from the mouth to the stomach), and relieving symptoms of gastro-esophageal reflux disease (GERD) (also known as heartburn).
+May be used for the short-term treatment of symptomatic GERD in people with or without erosive esophagitis.

-- May be taken at the same time as NSAIDs to reduce the risk of NSAID-associated gastric ulcers in those people on continuous NSAID therapy.
+- May be taken at the same time as NSAIDs to reduce the risk of NSAID-associated gastric ulcers in those people on continuous NSAID therapy who are at high risk (for example, age over 60 years or a previous history of gastric ulcer).

-- May be used in conjunction with amoxicillin and clarithromycin in people with Helicobacter pylori infection and duodenal ulcer disease
+- May be used in conjunction with amoxicillin and clarithromycin (triple therapy) in people with Helicobacter pylori infection and duodenal ulcer disease.

 - Useful in the treatment of hypersecretory conditions such as Zollinger-Ellison syndrome.